A number of political theories sought to “fix everything” but almost never managed to and only momentarily in the case of rare exceptions. Why?

 I replied something like this (revised many times since).

+begin.
 So many ideas in so few words!
-As a matter of fact, it’s almost complete, my
+As a matter of fact, my text in

-text in English.
-I’m only translating it to sharpen its reasoning and catch up
+English is almost complete.
+I’m only translating it to sharpen its reasoning

 I foresee a new world soon provided with the following.